Internal control and risk management system in the accounting process

 The annual financial statement process has been documented in order to identify risks in the accounting process and eliminate them as far as possible.
 The documentation covers the entire process all the way from data entry by the employees of VIG companies and automatic and manual controls and analyses during the consolidation process, to publication of the final annual report.

-IFRS accounting policies that apply across the Group are set down in an accounting guideline (IFRS interpretation) that is to be applied for all companies included in the consolidated financial statements.
+IFRS accounting policies that apply across the Group were set down in a Group accounting manual (IFRS application) that is to be applied by all companies included in the consolidated financial statements.
 The goal is to ensure uniform implementation of the IFRS across the Group.
-The guideline is reviewed each year and updated or amended when necessary, and is sent to the responsible people in the local reporting departments together with additional information on Group-wide reporting requirements each time before the financial statements are prepared.
-The subsidiaries are responsible for compliance with the Group-wide accounting policies and for proper and timely performance of their accounting-related processes.
+The manual is reviewed each year and updated or amended when necessary, and is sent to the responsible people in the local reporting departments together with additional information on Group-wide reporting requirements each time before the financial statements are prepared.
+The subsidiaries are responsible in the control system for compliance with the Group-wide accounting policies and for proper and timely performance of their accounting-related processes.

-The finance and accounting unit in the Group parent company perform both automatic (using validations) and manual checks (performance analyses and plausibility checks) of the financial statement data that is received.
+The Finance department of VIG Holding performs both automatic (using validations) and manual checks (performance analyses and plausibility checks) of the financial statement data that is received.
 Additional checks in the form of control calculations and reconciliation of intragroup transactions – in particular reinsurance and financing balances – are performed to identify and, if necessary, correct or eliminate any differences.

 In addition, an earnings reconciliation statement is prepared, the accuracy of individual parts of the consolidated financial statements is checked, and a plausibility check is performed for the consolidated financial statements as a whole to ensure that the presentation is complete and correct.